brgillis/SHE_Validation/doc/prog_psf_lambda.rst

 For example, these values can be drawn from the details of simulated or real Euclid-Wide observations of stars.

-``reference_psfs_product``:
+``broadband_star_catalog_product``:

-**Description:** Filename of ``.xml`` data product of type `DpdShePsfModelImage <https://euclid.esac.esa.int/dm/dpdd/ latest/shedpd/dpcards/she_psfmodelimage.html>`__, containing model PSF images generated from broad-band magnitudes.
+**Description:** Filename of ``.xml`` data product of type `DpdSheStarCatalog <https://euclid.esac.esa.int/dm/dpdd/ latest/shedpd/dpcards/she_starcatalog.html>`__, containing star information based on the results of PF-SHE's PSF Fitting program, using PSF images generated from broad-band magnitudes.

-**Details:** This product must represent the same selection of stars as those in the `reference_psfs_product`.
-The only difference should be that the PSFs are generated using broad-band magnitudes (calculated from the full SED information) rather than directly from the SED information.
+**Details:** This product must represent the same selection of stars as those in the `reference_star_catalog_product`.
+The only difference should be that the PSFs were generated using broad-band magnitudes (calculated from the full SED information) rather than directly from the SED information.

 ``pipeline_config``: